lando/lando/examples/trivial-proxy-legacy/README.md

 This example uses an `apache` and `nginx` webserver to demonstrate the legacy proxy routing format.

-See the `.lando.yml` in this directory for configuration options.
+See the `.lando.yml` in this directory for legacyy proxy configuration options.

 Getting Started
 ---------------